 As mentioned previously, cost is one of the aspects where surveys distinguish themselves for researchers (Eaden et al. 1999).
 In line with the changing dynamics of today’s society, the distribution and management of questionnaires can be done online for the convenience of both the researcher and respondent.
 Unlike many other research techniques, online survey research is easy to employ, and no paperwork is needed that can make the process costly.
 Travelling is also another issue when it comes to the cost of research techniques.
 The survey does not require the researchers to travel to the respondents because the process is done online.
 The context of value can also be looked at in terms of the time it takes for the research to be undertaken.
 Information is acquired quickly and within a short timeframe.
 This means that the researcher can save the resources and use them for other projects; the funds include the time saved when less time is needed than required for original in-group research.
 The researcher can carry out several surveys at once.
 Several questionnaires can be constructed and sent to numerous samples.
 This can result in a lot of useful information without excessive spending.

 Online surveys are conducted so that respondents do not have to reveal their identity.
 The information acquired from the techniques is professionally developed and of high quality because it is first-hand, and the participants are confident in the process because their identities are not compromised.
 The application of this technique is ideal for research topics that are considered sensitive in the society and do not require the identity of the respondent.
 More so, the participant has the liberty to give all the information they possess regarding the topic when they know that they cannot be held accountable for taking part in the research.
-Accuracy of data is achieved with the survey because the assurance of confidentiality makes the participants more likely to provide candid responses to the study.
+Accuracy of data is achieved with the survey because the assurance of confidentiality makes the participants more likely to provide candid and valid responses to the study.

 Online surveying is carrying out research using online platforms.
 They include electronic surveys where computerization of all the programs that enhance the management of surveying and data collection, web-based surveys that are conducted on organizational websites, and even email surveys.
 In most cases, effectiveness is achieved when the researcher or research organization obtains sufficiently large and representative samples.
 Website survey researchers who have large subscriber lists from which to deliver online surveys can ensure they have adequate and representative samples if the use appropriate sampling methodologies and the subscriber lists constitute the population or are representative of the population of interest.